The error: File History drive is disconnected

 If you have also connected this drive to another computer for backup, another user may have restricted your permission to access this drive.

-Learn four effective solutions to “Your File History drive is disconnected” here:
+Here are 5 solutions to “Your File History drive is disconnected” in Windows 11, 10, 8.
+Now let's get started:

 ▪ Solution 1: Reconnect File History drive and restart backup